 called Never Trust The Brownie Cookbook.
 I mentioned that in the 1970’s Jane Grigson wrote her guide to Food from Britain for The Observer newspaper.
 I’ve still got some of the pull outs.
 It was the first time that local food entered into the lexicon as something to be proud of, preserved and cherished.At the other end of the scale; At my grandparents house, I’d sit in the kitchen for hours, copying out recipes from Grandma’s Elizabeth Davids’ Italian Food.
 I don’t think I ever made it, but I loved the sound of apricot ice.
 The book took me on a journey to Italy, long before I’d travelled there.

-I loved reading books by Elizabeth and Jane but it’s Jane I most often turn to, and Jane who feels like a warm aga on a cold day, whilst Elisabeth feels like her own work; Harvest of the Cold Months.
+I loved reading books by Elizabeth and Jane but it’s Jane I most often turn to, and Jane who feels like a warm aga on a cold day, whilst Elizabeth feels like her own work; Harvest of the Cold Months.
 Jane is as welcoming and down to earth as a glass of damson gin.
 Elizabeth, like a glass of chilled fino.
 Jane introduced me to wonderful words like bloater and kickshaw, and her curiosity and in-depth knowledge about food stories, fed and fired my own love for food history.

 Elizabeth David came from a wealthy family and was sent to Paris and then Munich for her education.